Tainted By The Same Counterfeit

 At once humorous and dark, Daquin’s work provides an insight into the modern woman’s emotional landscape and her perspective of what it means to exist and not exist.

-Book Two: The bright day has gone child and you are in for the dark
+The bright day has gone child and you are in for the dark

 Candice Daquin’s second collection of poetry was written after her move to the American Southwest and reflects much of the Southwestern & Hispanic influence she has experienced since.
 Themes include identity, personhood, being female and passion.